urbit/docs/tutorials/arvo/arvo.md

 ++  wire  path                                          ::  event pretext
 ```

-Synonym for `path`, used in ducts.
+Synonym for `path`, used in `duct`s.
 These should be thought of as a list of symbols
 representing a cause.

 #### `move`